Custom error pages

 Flexible maintenance page

-If there is a need to temporary divert all traffic to a single static page (to show an error message or an maintenance message) the best way to accomplish it is by adding to your
+If there is a need to temporarily divert all traffic to a single static page (for example to show an error message or a maintenance message) the best way to accomplish this is by adding to your

 /data/wordpress/nginx/custom.conf a line like: